clemensheithecker/tilburg-programming/README.md

 # Introduction to Programming Notes

-I took these notes when taking the course _Programming in R and Python_ at [Tilburg University](https://www.tilburguniversity.edu/) as an undergraduate Economics student.
+I took these notes and solved the exercises in the notebooks when taking the course _Programming in R and Python_ at [Tilburg University](https://www.tilburguniversity.edu/) as an undergraduate Economics student.

 ## Modules